ldltools/scxmlrun/examples/calc/README.md

 $ firefox --new-tab "file:/.../calc_ui.html?host=127.0.0.1&port=9001&sub=calc477855293&pub=calcui477855293"
 ```

-The fancy calculator shown above should pop up and work as you click.
+The fancy calculator shown above should pop up and work as you click its buttons.

 <details>
 <summary>calc with web ui</summary>